Back to top

 Implementation Plans

 Implementation of standards is a multi-year process beginning with awareness and exploration and ending with ensuring all students have the opportunity to learn the standards.
-Depending on the extent of the changes in the standards and the related instructional shifts, it is not uncommon for the beginning stages (exploration, installation, and initial implementation) to take three or four years, with full implementation taking additional time.
-Districts will be in full implementation when all aspects of curriculum, instruction and assessment are designed to ensure equitable opportunities so that all students meet all standards.
-This process is described in an implementation created by the Iowa Department of Education in collaboration with the appropriate content leadership teams.
-This plan describes the roles of various stakeholders (students, teachers, teacher leaders, districts, AEAs, external partners of the Department of Education) in the process.
-These plans are developed for the Iowa Core subjects.
-Examples of science and social studies are available.
+Depending on the extent of the changes in the standards and the related instructional shifts, it is not uncommon for full implementation to take several years.
+Districts have fully implemented the standards when all aspects of curriculum, instruction and assessment are designed to ensure all students can meet all standards.

 Parent Guides